 - Feelings of hopelessness or helplessness

 - Mood swings or elevated anger

-- Crying easily, prolonged sadness,
+- Crying easily, prolonged sadness, or depression

 - Overwhelming guilt or self-doubt